 The three residential towers will include a total of 1,690 one, two and three-bedroom apartments.
 The first residential tower of the development is named East Tower.

 The first commercial tower of the development, One Melbourne Quarter, is a 13-storey tower offering 26,400m² of commercial space.
-The first four levels will be occupied by Lendlease, while the remaining area will be occupied by Arup.
+It was officially inaugurated in September 2019.
+The first four levels are occupied by Lendlease, while the remaining area is occupied by Arup.

 The final commercial tower of the project, Two Melbourne Quarter, will offer 49,000m² of commercial space and 800m² of retail space.
-The 29-storey building will include 23 levels of commercial space and four retail levels.
+The 25-storey commercial office tower will also include retail space.